Niyomiya Barta

 Niyomiya Barta (নিয়মীয়া বাৰ্তা) is an Indian Assamese language daily newspaper.
 The newspaper was launched on 4 March 2011.
 It is published simultaneously from Guwahati, Dibrugarh, Biswanath Chariali and Goalpara of Assam.
-Niyomiya Barta is run and published by Pride East Entertainment Private Limited.
+Niyomiya Barta is owned and published by Pride East Entertainment Private Limited.

 The head office of this newspaper is located at News Live Building, Christian Basti, Guwahati.